 This prospectus contains forward-looking statements.
 All statements other than statements of historical fact contained in this prospectus, including statements regarding our future results of operations and financial position, business strategy and plans and objectives of management for future operations, are forward-looking statements.
-These statements involve known and unknown risks, uncertainties and other factors that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by the forward-looking statements.
+These statements involve known and unknown risks, uncertainties and other factors that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements to be materially different from any future results, performance or achievements.

 In some cases, you can identify forward-looking statements by terms such as "may," "will," "should," "expects," "plans," "anticipates," "could," "intends," "target," "projects," "contemplates," "believes," "estimates," "predicts," "potential," "continue," or the negative of these terms or other similar words.
 These statements are only predictions.
 We have based these forward-looking statements largely on our current expectations and projections about future events and financial trends that we believe may affect our business, financial condition and results of operations.
 We discuss many of the risks in greater detail under the heading "Risk Factors."
-Also, these forward-looking statements represent our estimates and assumptions only as of the date of this prospectus.
-Forward-looking statements in this prospectus include, but are not necessarily limited to, those relating to:
+Also, these forward-looking statements in this prospectus include, but are not necessarily limited to, those relating to:

-- · our intention to introduce new products or services, - our expectations about securing strategic relationships with global couriers or large clinical research organization, - · our future capital needs, - · results of our research and development efforts, and - · success of our patent applications.
+- · our intention to introduce new products or services, - our expectations about securing strategic relationships with global couriers or large clinical research organization, - our future capital needs, - · results of our research and development efforts, and - · success of our patent applications.